Top tips for first time managers

 4. Remember to recognise good work

 This would appear to be a no-brainer, but it is so often overlooked in the stress of the work day.
-Your team rely on you to acknowledge their successes, remember that a small gesture can go a long way to motivate your team.
+Your team relies on you to acknowledge their successes, remember that a small gesture can go a long way to motivate your team.

 5. Remain open to learning new skills